FMFI-UK-1-AIN-311/embeddedlinux/04-rpi-more-userspace/README.md

     ../mpg123-install/bin/mpg123
 ../mpg123-install/bin/mpg123: error while loading shared libraries: libout123.so.0: cannot open shared object file: No such file or directory

+*Note: with recent versions of mpg123 and maybe depending system configuration, it might actually work OK, because `RPATH` will be set by the build system and you can skip the `LD_LIBRARY_PATH` part.*

 Oops.. looks like it would some dynamic libraries:

     ldd ../mpg123-install/bin/mpg123